MattiasTech/Fragments-AI-viewer/README.md

 - If you switch to a custom domain, set `base: '/'` and configure your DNS and a `CNAME` file in the `public/` folder (advanced).

 ## Known Issues & Limitations
-- **Large IFC Files**: Browser-based IFC parsing may take significant time for very large models (>100MB).
-Consider converting to `.frag` format for better performance.
 - **Memory Usage**: Multiple large models loaded simultaneously may cause memory issues in some browsers.
 - **Unicode Characters**: Some property names with special characters (en-dash vs hyphen) are normalized for validation accuracy.
 - **Browser Compatibility**: Best experience on Chrome/Edge.
 Firefox and Safari are supported but may have minor rendering differences.
-- **AI Assistant**: Requires valid OpenAI API key and internet connection.
+- **AI Assistant**: Requires valid Google Gemini API key in .env local file and internet connection.
 Responses depend on API availability and rate limits.

 ## Troubleshooting